chrisaddessi/dns-sinkhole-ap/README.md

 -hostapd: for creation of wifi acess point
 -crontab: to start the program on reboot
 -iptables-persistent: to bridge the network traffic across interfaces

+## Not Complete!
+Yes.
+I left this as an unfinished product for the purpose of others and my friends to build off of.
+Otherwise how would they learn the compoents if it was built like something you would buy off the self.

+# Learning About How This All Works: